 In cases where anxiety exists, meditation and cultivating self-love can work wonders to bring the focus back to the individual suffering, while allowing them to build self-worth and fill the void.
 For trauma, therapists in inpatient rehab facilities can both help provide helpful insight, while recognizing unhealthy patterns from childhood or adulthood that can impact diagnosing unhealthy patterns or behavior.
 Lastly, useful medications for depression or anxiety can benefit the individual.

 Love addiction can be complicated and can be accompanied by substance abuse.
 If you or a loved one suffers from either, know you’re not alone.
-Contact a treatment provider risk-free to explore your treatment options.
+Contact a treatment provider to explore treatment options.